Horse culture in Mongolia: Spiritual beliefs

 Mare's milk was used in a variety of religious ceremonies.
 In "The Secret History of the Mongols," it is recorded that Genghis Khan sprinkled mare's milk on the ground as a way to honor a mountain for protecting him.
 Before battle, the Mongols would sprinkle mare's milk on the ground to ensure victory.
 Sprinkled milk was also used for purification; envoys to the Khan were required to pass between two fires while being sprinkled with mare's milk to cleanse them of evil devices and witchcraft.
 William of Rubruck noted in 1253 that, "If he [a Mongol master of the house] were to drink [liquor while] seated on a horse, he first before he drinks pours a little on the neck or the mane of the horse."

 In modern times, Mongol horses may be blessed with a sprinkling of mare's milk before a race.
 After the national Naadam races, the winning horses are sprinkled with mare's milk, and the top five horses in each racing category are named the "airag's five."
 After a Naadam wrestling match, the winner will take a sip of airag and toss some into the air.
 Milk may also be sprinkled after people who are leaving on a journey.

 When a favorite horse dies, the owner may dispose of the remains in several ways.
-To show respect, they may take the horse's skull and place it on an oovo, a pile of rocks used in the shamanic religion.
+To show respect, they may take the horse's skull and place it on an ovoo, a pile of rocks used in the shamanic religion.
 Others believe that when a horse is killed for food, its skull should be left in the field because of the sanctity of the horse.
 It is considered disrespectful for a horse's skull or hooves to be stepped upon; for this reason, such remains may be hung from a tree.